 Growing Trend of Retailers toward Chipless RFID Products

 The retail sector is increasingly adopting chipless RFID tags in its retail chain and stores, driving the growth of the global chipless RFID market.
 Chipless RFID tags are utilized most frequently in the retail industry for item-level tagging and smart shelving.
 To avoid problems such as running out of a product, "smart shelves" are manufactured with an RFID reader system integrated into their design.
 These shelves also alarm whenever the amount of product on the shelf decreases, thereby avoiding the possibility of the shelf running out of its supply.
 In addition, with item-level tagging, customers can view information about tagged products by scanning them to access the information.
 In the long run, this results in time and staffing savings.
 As a result, its suppliers, distributors, and other mediators use RFID-enabled logistic units to record every inventory detail.

-The global market for chipless RFID has been divided into product type, frequency, application, and end-user.
+The global market for chipless RFID Abalysis has been divided into product type, frequency, application, and end-user.